MrSaltyFish/bezier-curves/README.md

 ## Features

-- Render Bezier curves with handles, just like in tools like Figma, Inkscape, Adobe Illustrator, Figma etc.
+- Render Bezier curves with handles, just like in tools like Figma, Inkscape, Adobe Illustrator, etc.
 - Interactive control points.
 - Uses SDL2 for rendering.